-• Anderson - On July 13, 2022, Uranium Energy Corp. ("UEC") announced filing of a technical report summary disclosing updated mineral resources for the Anderson Project.
+• Anderson - On July 13, 2022, UEC announced filing of a technical report summary disclosing updated mineral resources for the Anderson Project.
 The report disclosed total indicated resources of 32.1 million pounds eU3O8 in 16.2 Mt grading 0.099% eU3O8.
-UEC disclosed that the estimate was prepared based upon Subpart 1300 of Regulation S-K under U.S. securities laws.
+UEC disclosed that the estimate was prepared based upon Subpart 1300 of Regulation S-K under U.S. securities laws, which differs from NI 43-101.
 The resources were calculated at a 0.02% eU3O8 grade cutoff and a 0.1 ft% GT cutoff.
 Mineral resources were estimated separately for each mineralized zone.
 The total contained mineralized material was first estimated, then reasonable prospects for economic extraction were applied.
 Mineral resources are not mineral reserves and do not have demonstrated economic viability.
 However, considerations of reasonable prospects for eventual economic extraction were applied to the mineral resource calculations.
 UEC further disclosed that the previous PEA report completed by UEC in 2014 is now considered historical and UEC is not treating the report as current.

-In its annual report on Form 10-K for the year ended July 31, 2021, UEC disclosed that it had not conducted any drilling to date on the Anderson Project.
+In its annual report on Form 10-K for the year ended July 31, 2022, UEC disclosed that it had not conducted any drilling to date on the Anderson Project.

 - Michelin In its quarterly activity report for the quarter ended June 30, 2022, Paladin stated that it had increased its ownership in the Michelin Project to 70% (previously 65%).
-Paladin also stated that planning had commenced for a summer field program due in October 2023. - Slick Rock In a news release dated June 8, 2022, Anfield Energy Inc. ("Anfield") announced that it had completed the settlement of indebtedness with UEC.
-It further disclosed that as part of the settlement, an asset swap was completed where Anfield acquired UEC's interest in the Slick Rock uranium-vanadium property located in San Miguel County, Colorado. - Russell Lake/Russell Lake South In a news release dated May 19, 2022, Skyharbour Resources Ltd. ("Skyharbour") announced it had entered into an option agreement with Rio Tinto Exploration Canada Inc. ("RTEC"), a wholly owned subsidiary of Rio Tinto Limited ("Rio Tinto"), to acquire up to 100% of the Russell Lake uranium project.
-Skyharbour, as operator, can earn an initial 51% interest in the property by paying \$508,200 in cash, issuing 3,584,014 common shares to RTEC, and funding \$5,717,250 in exploration on the Russell Lake uranium project, inclusive of a 10% management fee to Skyharbour, over a period of 3 years.
+In Paladin's quarterly activity report for the quarter ended September 30, 2022, Paladin indicated it had conducted a summer exploration program, including on-ground review of historic data and mapping of the structural architecture of prospective areas on the project.
+Paladin further indicated it is awaiting completion of airborne gravity-gradiometry surveying on the project. - Slick Rock In a news release dated June 8, 2022, Anfield announced that it had completed the settlement of indebtedness with UEC.
+It further disclosed that as part of the settlement, an asset swap was completed where Anfield acquired UEC's interest in the Slick Rock uranium-vanadium property located in San Miguel County, Colorado. - Russell Lake/Russell Lake South In a news release dated May 19, 2022, Skyharbour Resources Ltd. ("Skyharbour") announced it had entered into an option agreement with Rio Tinto Exploration Canada Inc., a wholly owned subsidiary of Rio Tinto Limited ("Rio Tinto"), to acquire up to 100% of the Russell Lake uranium project.
+Skyharbour, as operator, can earn an initial 51% interest in the property over a period of 3 years.
 Skyharbour has a second option to earn an additional 19% interest for a total of 70%, and a further possible option to obtain the remaining 30% interest in the Russell Lake uranium project for an undivided 100% ownership interest.
 The Company currently owns a 1.9701% net-smelter return royalty on 23 of the 26 claims that currently comprise the exploration project.